FIWARE/tutorials.Big-Data-Flink/README.md

 }

 ```

-After importing the necessary dependencies, the first step is creating the source and adding it to the environment.
+The first lines of the program are aimed at importing the necessary dependencies, including the connector.
+After that, the first step is to create an instance of the Orion Source using the class provided by the connector and to add it to the environment provided by Flink.

 ```scala